odayakabe/web/docs/asyncsteps/first-steps.md

 *By convention, JS version of AsyncSteps module is referred as `$as`.*

+*There is no "thread" term in the spec - it used only for the guide.*.

 ## Basic "thread"

 Let's start from AsyncSteps "thread" creation: